 Oia (EE-ah) is located on the northwestern end of the island at the edge of the caldera cliff.
 Oia is famous for its romantic sunsets, and a number of fancy cafes and restaurants can be found there.
 While there are many hotels in Oia, we do not recommend staying there as it is a 10 km drive from Fira along a narrow winding road, and commuting can be difficult.

 What to Bring

 You will be visiting a Greek island, so in addition to the conference, that means sun, sand, excellent food, and dancing!
 We recommend bringing suntan lotion, a bathing suit, flip-flops, a beach towel, sunglasses, loose-fitting light colored clothing, and a hat.
 If you want to take a swim in the sulfur springs, bring an old bathing suit as the minerals can cause cloth discoloration.
 If you want to visit the volcano, bring sturdy walking or hiking shoes as well.
 Don't forget your camera and extra storage, batteries or film.

 The typical weather in late June is dry, clear, and warm (80 F / 26 C; 50% humidity; 10 mph / 15 kph breeze).
-The moon will be in its last quarter during the conference, so we should have good star gazing.
+The moon will be in its first quarter during the 2010 conference, so star gazing may be spotty for the early hours of the evening.
 Current and historical weather for Santorini can be found at The Weather Underground.

 If you are planning on renting a scooter, you must have a motorcycle license.